 Canoe the Glades

-Truly experiencing the River of Grass requires taking to the water and a canoe is the least intrusive way to do that.
+Truly experiencing the Everglades requires taking to the water and paddling on a canoe is one of the least intrusive way to do that.
 You can rent a canoe in Flamingo and enjoy the park's many water trails.

 Camping in the Everglades

 The Everglades offers a variety of frontcountry and backcountry camping options.
-If you're interested in a site on the T-loop that provides electric hookups, you'll pay $30/night.
-Other frontcountry sites are $16/night while backcountry permits are available for $10 plus $2/person/night.
+You can choose from a site on the T-loop that provides electric hookups, front-country sites, or back-country ones which are the most affordable.
 For more information on camping options, see the National Park Service camping site.